leonhfr/honeybadger/README.md

   Oracle strategy to use.
 Available strategies are:

-  - None (default): no move ordering is performed.
+  - None: no move ordering is performed.
-  - Order: move ordering is performed based on promotions, castling, checks, and capture.
+  - Order (default): move ordering is performed based on promotions, castling, checks, and captures.

 - **QuiescenceStrategy**